 A documentary style

-The initial assault case turns into an investigation on Marie’s credibility, due to her confused account and the detectives’ deceptive approach.
+The initial assault case turns into an investigation into Marie’s credibility, due to her confused account and the detectives’ deceptive approach.
 The pilot aims to show this tricky shift in detail.
-Close-ups on the protagonist (Kaitlyn Dever) pair with irregular flashbacks and desaturated lights, low-key acting, no soundtrack.
+Close-ups of the protagonist (Kaitlyn Dever) pair with irregular flashbacks and desaturated lights, low-key acting, and no soundtrack.
 Grant, Chabon, and Waldman could have shown the rape as the one of Sansa Stark in Game of Thrones, violent, nasty, and over the top.
 They decided to instead focus on police interrogations – following a completely different style.
-Their documentary take is closer to other Netflix’s shows Making a Murderer or The Confession Tapes.
+Their documentary take is closer to other Netflix shows Making a Murderer or The Confession Tapes.

 After settling a lawsuit against the city of Lynnwood for $150,000 and experiencing an increase in attention from the media, Marie is now a long-haul truck driver.
 She admits she wants to stay out of the spotlight and move on with her life.
 “I didn’t want to cower in the corner, I didn’t want it to ruin the rest of my life.
 I didn’t want to give him the satisfaction.
 I wasn’t going to let him destroy me.”